bem/bem-bl/blocks-desktop/b-link/__inner/b-link__inner.en.md

-﻿This element is optional to contain a text of a link.
+This element is optional to contain a text of a link.
-It is needed if a link includesgrafic content, e.g. an icon.
+It is needed if a link includes grafic content, e.g. an icon.